runxel/perisso/README.md

 ## Overview
 _Tapir_ provides a collection of tooling to assist the usage of the JSON API of Archicad.
-_Perisso_ is a Python package based on this fantastic work and aims to make it even easier to interact with and manipulate digital architectural model elements, by employing a fluent interface.
-This includes offering an efficient way to filter elements based on various criteria.
+_Perisso_ is based on this fantastic work and provides a consolidated frontend for using tapir.
+This Python package aims to make it even easier to interact with and manipulate digital architectural model elements, by employing a fluent interface.
+This includes offering an efficient way to filter elements based on various criteria, and calling tapir functions those elements.

 ## Installation